DominicSamoes/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 15 Moves all files beginning with an uppercase letter to the directory /tmp/u Task 16 Deletes all files in the current working directory that end with the character Task 17 Creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.
+Task 18 Lists all the files and directories of the current directory, separated by commas.